 Personnel Committee shall consist of all tenured members of the Department of Theatre and Dance.
 In cases where a committee consists of fewer than three faculty members, the Department Chair shall work with the Dean to establish an appropriate committee using these guidelines.
 Early each fall semester, the Department Chair convenes the Personnel Committee and may serve as the committee chair or one may be elected by the committee by a simple majority of the committee members.
-Each probationary faculty member will request a classroom evaluator/observer.

-- b.
-Classroom Evaluations
+Each probationary faculty member will request a classroom evaluator/observer. b.
+Classroom Evaluations c.
+Timeline d.
+Meeting and Voting

-- Probationary faculty are recommended to have two classroom observations as part of their tenure review package.
+Probationary faculty are recommended to have two classroom observations as part of their tenure review package.

-- c.
-Timeline